bobbingwide/wp-top12/readme.txt

 1. wp-top12 in action - no not really

 == Upgrade Notice ==
-= 1.4.2 =
+= 1.5.0 =
-Upgrade to enable better styling of the plugin table.
+Upgrade to support the new theme oobit-2025

 == Changelog ==
-= 1.4.2 =
+= 1.5.0 =
-* Changed: Update wporg_plugins.csv to latest extract ( 22 Dec 2023 )
-* Changed: Replace &nbsp; by blank when producing table.
+* Changed: Updated wporg_plugins.csv regularly - most recent 2024/10/22
+* Changed: Dynamically render the title for navigation-link blocks with className _title #28
+* Added: Implement block data renderer logic for new fields _plugins and _total_downloads #27
+* Added: Dynamic countup logic for total downloads and plugins #27
+* Changed: Cater for WordPress 6.6 and WordPress 6.7
+* Changed: Improve display of total plugins and total downloads #26
 * Changed: Show count of plugin versions
-* Tested: With WordPress 6.4.2 and WordPress Multisite
+* Tested: With WordPress 6.7-RC1 and WordPress Multisite
-* Tested: With PHP 8.1, PHP 8.2 and PHP 8.3
+* Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6